Habutiii/tp/docs/UserGuide.md

 ### Declaring Features and Tags for Statistics: `biz`

 Declares Features and Tags to group Tags by Features for statistics.
 Adding those Categories as tags to People will allow them to be considered for [statistics](#viewing-summary-statistics-stats).
 Applying this command on a Feature with the same name will overwrite the existing Feature-Tags pair.
 This command is undoable.

+**Disclaimer:** These feature-tag relations do not persist after this app closes and is restarted

 Format: `biz f/<your feature here> t/<tag 1> t/<tag 2>`